 One of the most impressive features apple wood can give your workpiece is its strength.
 This material is so strong that it can stand against stresses and pressures without affecting its original dimensions and stability.

-With its stable structure, apple wood is less likely to break or crack when exposed to heavy loads.
-It’s also the reason why it works as an excellent material for projects like bookshelves, wooden floors, and bed frames.
+The stability of apple wood is one of its standout features, in my opinion.
+It’s far less likely to break or crack under heavy loads, making it an ideal choice for projects that require a strong material.
+It works as an excellent material for projects like bookshelves, wooden floors, and bed frames.

 If you want further proof of this wood’s strength, check its compressive and flexural specifications.
 These figures will show you how much more sturdy this material is than other hardwoods: